wallacebrf/Synology-SMART-test-scheduler/README.md

 OR

-This project requires that Synology's ```Control Panel --> Notifications``` SMTP server settings are properly configured.
+This project requires that Synology's ```Control Panel --> Notification``` SMTP server settings are properly configured.

 OR